Qazi Nisar: Scholar

 In 1984, he laid the foundation of the Islamic Research Institute where thousands of poor children received free education.
 He was an outspoken speaker and pursued Islamic education from Aligarh and Ashrafiya.
 He was an Islamic scholar and his Fatwa was accepted throughout the subcontinent and the Persian Gulf.
 Allama Arshid ul Qadri, one of the most versatile Indian scholars known as Ra’ees ul Qalam once called him “The hope of East”.

 He authored the books Tehqeeq i Nazar, Salwat un Nabi, Harkat ul Fikriyah, Nikah e Baligah and many others.
-He was the editor of m'onthly magazine hgfdIslamabad.
+He was the editor of m'onthly magazine Islamabad.
 He wrote poetry and authored many articles published in local, national and international newspapers.
 He stated “My Deen does not side with oppressors’.
 He laid the foundation of many schools, libraries, and masjids that taught thousands of children.

-“My aim is not to create a society of teachers, but to create a society that needs no teachers” His poetry often gave voice to the voiceless much like the Post Modern poets Yeti Draaw Hajas, tati Wolukh Gangae Musalmaan, Barbaad kor aem indrayi hind rajivn Musalmaan.
+His poetry addressed themes concerning marginalized and socially excluded groups and has been discussed in relation to postmodern poets, including Yeti Draaw Hajas, Tati Wolukh Gangae Musalmaan, and Barbaad Kor Aem Indrayi Hind Rajivn Musalmaan.